Last Updated on December 21, 2020

 Flow can happen almost anywhere, during our personal time, with our family, it can even happen with our job.
 Many types of activities can produce the flow experience, i.e., playing an instrument, sports, painting, gardening or teaching.

 People have the feeling of control and nothing else matters.
-They forget their problems, they forget about themselves, so that the kind of EGO that we are aware of in everyday life disappears.
+They forget their problems, they forget about themselves so that the kind of EGO that we are aware of in everyday life disappears.

 The research is clear.
 People who are experiencing flow on a regular basis are happier than those who aren’t.

-5. Get enough sleep is a crucial key to happiness
+5. Get enough sleep is crucial

 Happy people make a good night's sleep priority because it helps them feel great.

-Of course there is also a ton of research supporting the pure health benefits of sufficient sleep.
+Of course, there is also a ton of research supporting the pure health benefits of sufficient sleep.
 In the following, I'll point out just three of them.

-Do you know on the days when you feel lousy or react aggressively on almost everything, there is a reason?
+- Do you know on the days when you feel lousy or react aggressively on almost everything, there is a reason?
 The cause for this is often bad sleep or sleep deprivation.
 The brain part that is processing positive emotions suffers more from sleep deprivation than the part for negative emotions.
-In consequence, we are more vulnerable for bad news and negative thoughts after a sleepless night.
+In consequence, we are more vulnerable to bad news and negative thoughts after a sleepless night.

-Furthermore sleep deprivation increases stress hormone levels on its own, even without a stressor present.
+- Furthermore sleep deprivation increases stress hormone levels on its own, even without a stressor present.
 On the other hand, if you are going to bed when you are stressed, a good night's sleep is a great stress reliever.
 You wake up relaxed, clear-headed and your brain is ready for new adventures.
 The reason: During the night, your brain processes what it has experienced and learned across the day preparing you perfectly for the new day to come.

-With a good night's rest, we also wake up healthier.
+- With a good night's rest, we also wake up healthier.
 While we sleep, our body and brain are in a stand-by-modus.
 We are not conscious and our muscles barely move.
 Our body uses the remaining energy for other things like the nightly maintenance of our immune system.
 Our body literally recharges itself while we are sleeping.